-Looking for things to do with kids in Austin?
+Looking for kid-friendly things to do around town?
 We’ve got you covered.
-Check out our top 10 favorite kid-friendly things to do around town.
+Check out our top 10 things to in Austin, Texas with kids!

 Whether you’re a native, a newbie, or a tourist, Austin is jam-packed with activities your whole family can enjoy together.
 Indoors, outdoors, artsy, educational, or just plain weird, we’ve got you covered.
 Here’s our go-to list of the ten most Austin-tastic things to see and do with kids in our city.

 - Bats!
 Austin proudly hosts the largest urban bat colony in North America.
 Approximately 1.5 million Mexican free-tailed bats call the Congress Avenue Bridge their summer home.
 Hundreds of people gather nightly to see and hear the bats’ emergence into the sky, where they will gobble literal tons of insects before returning to the roost.
 Viewing times vary depending on weather and other factors, so we suggest you check BCI’s website before heading out.
 See Nicole’s tips for bat-viewing success here.

 - Street Art and Murals: You’ve almost certainly seen photos of Austin’s most famous murals–“Greetings from Austin” and “i love you so much” to name a couple–and those are practically obligatory souvenir photo ops.
 But don’t stop there!
 One of many beautiful things about Austin is that art can be found nearly everywhere you look.
 Our city is blanketed in street art of both the commissioned and the illicit varieties.
 Keep your eyes peeled as you explore and you’ll find photo-op worthy spots as unique as you are.
 To get the most bang for your buck (it’s free!) don’t skip HOPE Outdoor Gallery, a three-story, ever-changing, and always amazing art project.